sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 - **If you just added several repositories**, the warning may be expected.
 - **Check which repositories need cloning**, by visiting e.g. https://sourcegraph.example.com/site-admin/repositories?filter=not-cloned
+- Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#gitserver-repository-clone-queue-size).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json